Tiling dense hypergraphs: Conclusion

-Related to the above discussion, recall that \cref{thm:cheng-han-wang-wang} reduces the tiling problem to the covering problem in the setting of quasirandom graphs.
-To show this, we used a Grabbing Lemma for Uniform Density (\cref{lem:grabbing-uniformly-dense}), whose proof relies on the Weak Hypergraph Regularity Lemma.
+Related to the above discussion, recall that \cref{thm:Ding-Han-Sun-Wang-Zhou} reduces the tiling problem to the covering problem in the setting of uniformly dense graphs.
+To show this, we used an Inheritance Lemma for Uniform Density (\cref{lem:inheritance-uniformly-dense}), whose proof relies on the Weak Hypergraph Regularity Lemma.
 Can this dependency be removed?
-This is true, if we restrict the assumption to a stronger type of quasirandomness in which the density is bounded from both sides (see \cref{sec:grabbing-lemma-uniformly-dense}).
+This is true if we restrict the assumption to a stronger type of uniform density in which the density is bounded from both sides (see \cref{sec:inheritance-lemma-uniformly-dense}).
 It would be interesting to know whether this could be relaxed.